JonDum/AS3-Global-Object/README.md

 		public class Test extends Sprite
 		{
  			// This is an example how you should NOT instantiate the Global Object
-			// Global Object is a singleton and has to be initialized using .getInstance() function therefore the following with throw and exception: private var global:Global = new Global();
+			// Global Object is a singleton and has to be initialized using .getInstance() function
+			// Therefore the following with throw and exception: private var global:Global = new Global();
 		}
 	}